vortexmakes/RKH/doc/readme.txt

 \subsection qrefsb_1 Defining a submachine state

-A submachine state is defined with the RKH_CREATE_SUBMACHINE_STATE() macro and declared with the RKH_DCLR_SUBM_STATE() macro.
+A submachine state is defined with the RKH_CREATE_SUBMACHINE_STATE() macro and declared with the #RKH_DCLR_SUBM_STATE macro.
 Frequently, each state machine and its states (composites, basic, and submachine states) are encapsulated inside a dedicated source file (.c file), from which the RKH_CREATE_SUBMACHINE_STATE() macro is used.
-On the other hand, in RKH every submachine state is associated with a transition table, which is composed of a well-defined set of transitions.
-See \ref qref16 for defining a state transition table.
 We will develop one example of submachine state definition to illustrate the usage and its related macros.
 We will give our submachine state the name
 \c S12.